Please reach us at info@bedfordkennel.ca if you cannot find an answer to your question.

 Home-raised puppies are a lot different than puppies raised in a kennel!
 Our puppies are raised in our sterile Maternity room (which is in our bedroom) and then at 3-3 ½ weeks old, they are moved to our dining or living room.
 Our puppies are well-socialized with kids, cats, other dogs and are well accustomed to household noises.
 They are given bones, chew toys and other toys for early stimulation.
 Our pups are raised in puppy pens and x-pens (not pens with closed sides or pens with grated bottoms!), so even while confined to the space of the puppy pen, they can still interact with the other dogs, cats, our children, etc. When the puppies are large enough, they are taken out of their puppy pen for supervised play with our children and some of our other dogs.
 We start nail clipping at 2 weeks of age and in addition to regular handling and care, our dogs are “stacked” (stood and placed) regularly for pictures.
 We post pictures of our puppies' pen in our puppy parent's section of our site, so you can see where their puppies are kept.
 Once the puppies are older, depending on the time of year, they're taken outside for play, but also to start the housetraining process.
 We live in a small waterfront community and the puppies become accustomed to outdoor nature noises, as well as the sounds of lawn mowers and cars, bikes, trucks, trailers (and boats), four wheelers, golf carts, etc. going by.

-Yes, our puppies are seen and examined by a licensed Veterinarian, certified healthy, microchipped and vaccinated prior to going to their new homes.
-Our puppies are also de-wormed (several times prior to adoption) and sent home with a Revolution (for internal parasites, fleas, ticks, mites & heartworm) treatment.
+our puppies are seen and examined by a licensed Veterinarian, certified healthy, microchipped and vaccinated prior to going to their new homes.
+Our puppies are also de-wormed (several times prior to adoption) and sent home with a Revolution (for internal parasites, fleas, ticks, mites & heartworm) or K9 Advantix treatment, depending on the time of year.

 Absolutely!
 We offer lifetime support, in addition to a lifetime “welcome home” policy for our dogs.
 Indeed, our contract prohibits our dogs being relinquished to a shelter, rescue, etc. and MUST be returned to us!